0za0/BonkBingo/README.md

 # BonkBingo
-A Bingo Board Generator for Bionicle Heroes
+A Bingo Board Generator for Bionicle Heroes or any game

+This version loads the entire board from the board.kongu